Slumering Ursine Dunes (2014)

 SLU begins by introducing the dunes and then immediately lays out the most important NPCs, their goals, how they interact with the players and their relationships with other NPCs.
-This is very well done and Kutalik even provides guidelines on how to roleplay the factions.
+This is very well done and Kutalik provides excellent guidelines on how to roleplay the factions.
 In keeping with the theme, everyone acts really fucking strange.
-Think not the occasionally humorous ironic detachment ah la Smith’s RaPl, think more along the lines of Monty Python or the works of Jack Vance at their silliest.
+Think not the occasionally humorous ironic detachment ah la Smith’s RaPl, think more along the lines of Monty Python or the works of Jack Vance at his silliest.
 The Old inkeeper acts like grandpa simpson, Medved mainly trades extremely outdated gossip and vaguely homoerotic inqueries, Oldrich the mad hermit communicates solely in ridiculous religious rants (e.g “It is better to suffer the eye of a rich man’s horned camel than let heresy eat halushky [a traditional dumpling dish] another morn.”) and the Eld talk like Emperor Ming (or perhaps Chaotica from Star Trek Voyager).

 What comes after the setup?
-A rumour table!
-Maybe the best rumor table I have ever seen.
-In ye olden Days of Dungeon Magazine and the B-series rumors tended to be either true or false but in Slumbering Ursine Dunes they run the whole gamut from entirely nonsense to somewhat true, true but with a single detail being false, mostly false with a hint of truth, true but useless and pedantic etc. etc. They feel like rumors, albeit absurd rumors given to you by a mad inkeep (perhaps not overly surprising, considering they are given to you by a mad inkeep).
-The Wandering Monster table is kind of dull on its own but the previously or subsequently provided hints for roleplaying some of the monsters (Ghuls, Eld, Centaur Toll Collectors) should keep things fresh for the course of the adventure.
+A rumor table!
+Possibly the best rumor table I have ever seen.
+In ye olden Days of Dungeon Magazine and the B-series rumors tended to be either true or false but in Slumbering Ursine Dunes they run the whole gamut from entirely nonsense to somewhat true, true but with a single detail being false, mostly false with a hint of truth, true but useless and pedantic etc. etc. They feel like rumors, albeit absurd rumors given to you by a mad inkeep (perhaps not overly surprising, that is exactly what they are).
+The Wandering Monster table is kind of dull on its own but the previously or subsequently provided hints for roleplaying some of the monsters (Ghuls, Eld, Centaur Toll Collectors) should keep things sufficiently fresh for the course of the adventure.
 Speaking of which, on to the adventure proper.